-The keyword-lookup command provides the means to lookup mappings between keyword IDs and user friendly keyword names, in order to find the values that need to be passed to the log options when invoking other commands.
+The keyword-lookup command provides the means to lookup mappings between keyword IDs and userfriendly keyword names.
+These can be used to find the values that need to be passed to the log options when invoking other commands.
 Unlike most of the other commands, the keyword-lookup command does not actually contact the database.